chrislo27/Ionium-Engine/README.md

-# Ionium-Engine
+# Ionium Engine
-My LibGDX mini-framework that I use for my gdx games.
+My LibGDX mini-framework that I use for my LibGDX games.

-Yes, the name is a small reference to Pikmin.